varnish/libvmod-tinykvm/docs/kvm-api.md

    a new stack, and will not trample the old stack, including red-zone. */ extern void wait_for_requests();

+/* Wait for requests by pausing the machine and recording the current state of machine registers.
+This allowed resumption in event loops and other types of event-driven programming.
+Request URL and other data can be retrieved from the struct backend_request argument. */ extern void wait_for_requests_paused(struct backend_request* req);

 /**
  * When a request arrives the handler function is the only function that will
  * be called. main() is no longer in the picture.
 Any actions performed during